JenaPartha/my-react-app/README.md

 ## Available Scripts

-In the project directory, you can run:nbhj
+In the project directory, you can run:nb

 ### `npm start`